ulises-jeremias/tf2-tools/README.md

 # tf2-tools

-Scripts and utilities for training and testing of models written in tensorflow v2.
+Scripts and utilities for training and testing models, datasets splitting and more, all written in tf2

 ## Content